Derandomized Parallel Repetition via Structured PCPs: Introduction

 \subsection{Decodable PCPs}

 We extend our results to also yield a new construction of \emph{decodable PCPs} (dPCPs).
 A dPCP gives a way to encode NP witnesses so that a verifier (called a decoder in this context) is able to both locally test their validity as well as to locally decode bits from the encoded NP witness.
-Decodable PCPs were introduced in \cite{DH09} towards simplifying and modularizing the work of \cite{MR08} on two-query PCPs with small soundness.
-In \cite{DH09} the result of \cite{MR08} was reproved assuming the existence of two building blocks, a PCP and a dPCP, that can be constructed arbitrarily.
+Decodable PCPs \footnote{Decodable PCPs generalize the notion of ``locally decode/reject codes'' of \cite{MR08} and the even earlier notion of ``LDF readers'' of \cite{DFKRS99}. } were introduced in \cite{DH09} towards simplifying and modularizing the work of \cite{MR08} on two-query PCPs with small soundness.
+In \cite{DH09} the result of \cite{MR08} was reproved assuming the existence of two building blocks, a PCP and a dPCP, which were used as a black box.
 Until this work there has been only one known construction of a dPCP, based on the manifold vs. point construction.
 In this work we give a new construction of a dPCP which is obtained by applying derandomized parallel repetition in an analogous way to Theorem~\ref{thm:main}.
+We prove \begin{theorem} [ dPCP, informal version]There exists a two-query PCP decoder with perfect completeness, soundness error $1/\poly\log n$, list size $\poly\log n$, proof alphabet $2^{\poly\log n}$, proof length $\poly\left(n\right)$, and randomness complexity $O(\log n)$. \end{theorem} The notion of dPCPs is described in detail in Section~\ref{sec:dPCP}, and in particular in Section~\ref{sub:dPCP}.
+Theorem~\ref{thm:main-dPCP} is stated and proved in Section~\ref{sub:dPCP-construction} based on two main lemmas, which are proved in Sections~\ref{sec:dPCP-embedding-linear-structure} and~\ref{sec:dPCP-derandomized-parallel-repetition}.

-We prove, \begin{theorem} [ dPCP, informal version] The class $\NP$ has a two-query PCP decoder with proof alphabet $2^{\poly\log n}$, and randomness $r(n)\le O(\log n)$.
-The PCP decoder has perfect completeness and list-decoding soundness with soundness error $1/\poly\log n$ and list size $\poly\log n$. \end{theorem} In order to prove this theorem we generalize each of the steps of the proof of Theorem~\ref{thm:main}.
-First we construct a dPCP with linear structure but with relatively high soundness error in an analogous way to our proof of Theorem~\ref{thm:structure}.
+In order to prove this theorem we generalize each of the steps of the proof of Theorem~\ref{thm:main}.
+First, we construct a dPCP with linear structure but with relatively high soundness error in an analogous way to our proof of Theorem~\ref{thm:structure} (PCPs with linear structure).
 Next, we apply derandomized parallel repetition to get the desired~dPCP.
+The two steps are described in Sections~\ref{sec:dPCP-embedding-linear-structure} and~\ref{sec:dPCP-derandomized-parallel-repetition} respectively.